jonfrusciante/awesome-docs/README.md

 # awesome-docs

-Collective list of documentation that is awesome, sorted by language/feature/platform
+Collective list of documentation that is awesome, sorted by language/feature/platform (whatever is most relevant)

 ### CSS